What is Gastroparesis?

 - Bloating – The food is not moving through the digestive tract from one portion to the next portion in a timely manner, causing bloating, gas, GI complaint, and gastric ulcers.

-- Poor Gallbladder / Pancreatic Function – The acidic environment in the small intestine triggers gallbladder and pancreatic excretion.
-If the food movement is not happening fast enough, it then causes the poor function of gallbladder and pancreas.
+- Poor Gallbladder/Pancreatic Function – The acidic environment in the small intestine triggers gallbladder and pancreatic excretion.
+If the food movement is not happening fast enough, it causes poor gallbladder and pancreas function.

 Malabsorption of Nutrients

-- Dysfunction in Nervous System – Neurological problems, brain decline, neurodegeneration, and muscle wasting.
+- Dysfunction in the Nervous System – Neurological problems, brain decline, neurodegeneration, and muscle wasting.